WA Gold Strategy

-The acquisitions will provide Red 5 with an extensive strategic footprint in the world-class Leonora-Leinster mineral district of WA, with the ability to leverage this position by pursuing a regional consolidation strategy aimed at establishing the Darlot mill as a central processing hub.
+These acquisitions were successfully completed in early October 2017, providing Red 5 with an extensive strategic footprint in the world-class Leonora-Leinster mineral district of WA, with the ability to leverage this position by pursuing a regional consolidation strategy aimed at establishing the Darlot mill as a central processing hub.

-Once completed, the transactions will see both Gold Fields and Saracen join the Red 5 share register as major shareholders, representing a strong endorsement of its growth strategy and management team.
+The completion of these transactions has also seen both Gold Fields and Saracen join the Red 5 share register as major shareholders.

 Darlot Gold Project